Skip to content

 • If you have only one CPU model and do not want to provide a table, set ignoreCpuModel = true and specify powerdrawCpuDefault.

-For more information, see parameters.md.
+For more information, see Parameters.

 Example configuration: